ionabio/AOC2025/README.md

 - Puzzle inputs are personal and should not be committed to version control (they're in `.gitignore`)
 - Each day is a separate binary for faster compilation and easier testing
+- Visualization helpers live in `src/viz/` and can be reused by future `dayXX_viz` binaries
 - Tests use the example inputs provided in each day's puzzle description
 - Made with help from Cursor